iotaledger/trinity-wallet/docs/overview.md

 Trinity seed security follows two simple rules: minimise the time the seed spends unencrypted in memory, and encrypt the seed at rest storage.

 During setup the user will create a password.
 The password and seed are then used as a key-value pair in iOS Keychain and Android Keystore respectively.
 The seed is stored encrypted and the password is used to decrypt the seed at the point of use.
-Access to the key stores is provided by the [React Native Sensitive Info](#sensitive-info) library.
+Access to the key stores is provided by the [React Native Keychain](https://github.com/oblador/react-native-keychain) library.

 The seed is stored encrypted at every possible instance.
 The only time the seed lies unencrypted in memory is during seed setup i.e. the seed is not encrypted prior to setting a password.
 This does not pose a problem for security.
 Android and iOS operate an application sandbox environment, where application memory is only accessible to the application itself.
 Encryption is used to mitigate the risk of an attacker gaining access to the application sandbox on a compromised device.
 If the user is in the process of setting up their seed, it can be safely assumed that their device has not been compromised.

-**We advise not to use Trinity Mobile on Jailbroken or rooted devices.** If a device is jailbroken/rooted the application sandbox can be breached.
+**Trinity Mobile should not be used on Jailbroken or rooted devices.** If a device is jailbroken/rooted the application sandbox can be breached.

 ### Account Management